conorf50/assignment-2/README.md

 The programme runs in Eclipse as a command line application.
 The user can interact with the application through the CLI.

 ####How to use:
-To add a user you need their fist and last names, their age, their gender and their occupation.
+To add a user you need their first and last names, their age, their gender and their occupation.
 An example command would be
 ~~~~
 au John Smith 34 M Painter
 ~~~~~
 Typing ?list at the command prompt will list all of the commands available They all follow the structure above.

-BUGS - What's not working
+BUGS - What's _not_ working
-Movie recommendation
+* Movie recommendation
-Listing users ratings
+* Listing users ratings